w3f/polkadot-wiki/docs/learn/learn-accounts.md

 ![account_balance_types](../assets/account-balance-types.png)

 - The **total** balance indicates the total number of tokens in the account.
-Note that this number does not necessarily correspond to the tokens you are allowed to transfer.
-In the example the total number of tokens in 0.6274 KSM.
-The **transferrable** balance indicates the number of tokens that are free to be transferred.
+Note that this number does not necessarily correspond to the tokens you can transfer.
+In the example, the total number of tokens is 0.6274 KSM.
+The **transferrable** balance indicates the number of free tokens to be transferred.
 This is calculated by subtracting the number of _locked_ and _reserved_ tokens from the total number of tokens.
 Locked funds correspond to tokens used in staking, governance, and vested transfers (see below).
 In the example, the transferrable balance is 0.0106 KSM.
-- The **vested** balance indicates tokens that were sent to the account and that are released with a specific time schedule.
-The tokens are owned by the account but are _locked_ and become available for transfer after a specific number of blocks.
+- The **vested** balance indicates tokens sent to the account and released with a specific time schedule.
+The account owns the tokens, but they are _locked_ and become available for transfer after a specific number of blocks.
 In the example, the vested balance is 0.25 KSM.
 - The **bonded** balance indicates the number of tokens that are _locked_ for on-chain participation to staking.
-In the example the bonded balance is 0.4 KSM.
+In the example, the bonded balance is 0.4 KSM.
-- The **democracy** balance indicates the number of tokens that are _locked_ for on-chain participation to democracy (i.e. voting for referenda and council).
+- The **democracy** balance indicates the number of tokens that are _locked_ for on-chain participation in democracy (i.e. voting for referenda and council).
 In the example, the democracy balance is 0.4 KSM.
-- The **redeemable** balance indicates the number of tokens that are ready to be unlocked to become transferrable again.
+- The **redeemable** balance indicates the number of tokens ready to be unlocked to become transferrable again.
 Those tokens already went through the unbonding period.
 In this case, the redeemable balance is 0.1 KSM.
-- The **locked** balance indicates the number of tokens that are frozen for on-chain participation to staking and democracy, or for vested transfers. **Locks do not stack**, which means that if you have different locks the total locked balance is not the addition of all single locks.
+- The **locked** balance indicates the number of frozen tokens for on-chain participation to staking and democracy or for vested transfers. **Locks do not stack**, which means that if you have different locks the total locked balance is not the addition of all single locks.
 Instead, **the biggest lock decides the total locked balance**.
 In the example, the locked balance is 0.55 KSM because the biggest lock is on democracy (0.55 KSM).
 - The **reserved** balance indicates the number of tokens that are frozen for on-chain activity other than staking, governance, and vested transfers.
 Such activity can be setting an identity or a proxy.
 Reserved funds are held due to on-chain requirements and can usually be freed by taking some on-chain action.
 For example, the "Identity" pallet reserves funds while an on-chain identity is registered, but by clearing the identity, you can unreserve the funds and make them free again.
   The same applies to proxies.
 The idea is that those actions require some network memory usage that is not given for free.
-In the example we created a governance proxy and the reserved funds for this are 0.0668 KSM.
+In the example, we created a governance proxy, and the reserved funds for this are 0.0668 KSM.

 ## Existential Deposit and Reaping